akilgour350/Krypton/README.md

 - `OverwriteToFile`

 Both require two strings as arguments in the following order:
-- the directory of the file you wish to write to
+1. The directory of the file you wish to write to,
-- the text you wish to write to the file
+2. The text you wish to write to the file.

 The `AppendToFile` method will add text to the end of an existing file, leaving the rest of the file intact.
 The `OverwriteToFile` method will erase all text in a file and replace it with the text passed to the method.